A three-node cluster with Apache Kafka

 -

 Select security groups to filter traffic on server ports.
-Without security groups, traffic will not be allowed.
-If there is no block, port security is disabled on the server network .
-With traffic filtering disabled, all traffic will be allowed.
+Without security groups, all traffic is denied.
+If this block is missing, traffic filtering (port security) is disabled in the server network.
+With filtering disabled, all traffic is permitted.

 Access